cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Servers send the output `evaluatedElement` to clients for processing.
-Recall that servers may process multiple client inputs by applying the `BlindEvaluate` function to each `blindedElement` received, and returning an array with the corresponding `evaluatedElement`s.
+Recall that servers may process multiple client inputs by applying the `BlindEvaluate` function to each `blindedElement` received, and returning an array with the corresponding `evaluatedElement` values.

 Upon receipt of `evaluatedElement`, clients process it to complete the OPRF evaluation with the `Finalize` function described below.